UnlockedLabs/UnlockEdv2/README.md

 Currently, UnlockEdv2 is tested on Windows (WSL), Mac (homebrew) and Ubuntu.

 -   Docker (Docker Desktop on WSL)
--   Php and Composer (Platform specific)
+-   PHP and Composer (Platform specific)

 ## Development